 PSVR 2 release date

-If Sony mostly allocates its manpower to PS5 production (which seems likely given demand), then the PSVR 2 could launch much later than the console’s release date - perhaps ven a year or more.
+If Sony mostly allocates its manpower to PS5 production (which seems likely given demand), then the PSVR 2 could launch much later than the console’s release date - perhaps even years later.
 PlayStation VR launched three years after the PS4, after all.
 But the relative success of PSVR means that Sony is likely exploring the potential of a refreshed, next-gen headset.

 PSVR 2 news and rumors